fel88/fel88/README.md

 ### Hi there 👋
+I'm a hobbyist developer.
+Doing random projects (2D/3D graphics apps, FPGA, Arduino/ESP32, Neural nets), or even small tools that may help you.

+Always open for new opportunities :sunglasses:

 <!--
 **fel88/fel88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.